Convergence guarantees for discrete mode approximations to non-Markovian quantum baths

 \begin{assumption} $\forall t\geq 0, s \in [0, t]^{N - 1}$, the map $G_N(\{\cdot, s\}; t): [0, t] \to \mathfrak{L}(\mathcal{H}_S)$ is absolutely continuous and $\exists \gamma(t) > 0$ such that

-\end{assumption} This assumption can be interpreted as a bound on the rate at which the local system can emit an excitation into the environment, despite its non-negligible couplings with arbitrarily high frequencies in the environment modes.
-While we expect this assumption to be true for all physically reasonable open quantum system models, this assumption can be proved for two cases: \begin{enumerate} \item \emph{A Markovian environment}, i.e.~environments with a frequency independent coupling constant: $v(\omega) = v_0$.
-In this case, an application of the quantum regression theorem can be used to show that assumption 2 is satisfied for such environments (proposition \ref{prop:assump2_markovian} in appendix \ref{app:assump2}). \item \emph{A environment with a square integrable coupling constant:} For environments with a bounded and square integrable coupling constant $v$, assumption 2 can again be rigorously proven (proposition \ref{prop:assump2_sq_int} in appendix \ref{app:assump2}). \end{enumerate}
+\end{assumption} This assumption can be proved for two cases: \begin{enumerate} \item \emph{Markovian environments}, i.e.~environments with a frequency independent coupling constant ($v(\omega) = v_0$).
+In this case, an application of the quantum regression theorem can be used to show that assumption 2 is satisfied for such environments (proposition 3 in the supplement \cite{supp}). \item \emph{Environments with a square integrable coupling constant,} assumption 2 can again be rigorously proven (proposition 4 in the supplement \cite{supp}). \end{enumerate}